Osgar O'Hoisin

 Osgar O'Hoisin (Osgar Ó hOisín; born 3 September 1996) is an Irish tennis player.
-He has a career high ATP singles ranking of No. 747 achieved on 14 November 2022, and a career high doubles ranking of No. 703 achieved on 7 November 2022.
+He has a career high ATP singles ranking of No. 732 achieved on 22 May 2023, and a career high doubles ranking of No. 587 achieved on 2 February 2024.

+He attended the University of Wisconsin–Madison, and played for the Wisconsin Badgers tennis team between 2015 and 2019.

+Career

 O'Hoisin is a multiple time club champion in his boyhood club Donnybrook Tennis Club, in Dublin, Ireland.
 He was Irish under-18 champion in 2012 and 2015.

-He attended the University of Wisconsin–Madison, and played for the Wisconsin Badgers tennis team between 2015 and 2019.
+National representation

 O'Hoisin has represented Ireland at the Davis Cup since 2018.
-He has a win–loss record of 2–4 in singles and 3–1 in doubles.
-In 1922 he won the deciding match in Ireland's 3–2 win against Barbados in the World Group II competition.
+He has a win–loss record of 2–7 in singles and 3–1 in doubles.
+In 2022 he won the deciding match in Ireland's 3–2 win against Barbados in the World Group II competition.

+In February 2024, he was a member of the Irish team which lost to Austria in the World Group I play-offs in Limerick, suffering a straight sets defeat against Sebastian Ofner in the second singles match.